IBM/watson-nao-robot/README.md

     continue executing all cells that follow.

 ## 12. Results sent to the Node Red Flow

+      The results from Data Science Experience are sent to Node-RED flow which is relayed to NAO Robot.

       The sample response for the question is given below.